jdoleary/Spellmasons/docs/TasksCurrent.md

 - Idea: A spell to sacrifice ally unit immediately
 - Card: Mind Control (changes faction temporarily)
 - Feature: "Soul bind" - bound units share applied effects
+- A spell that saves 40% of your current mana for next turn
+- A spell where you can save some of your health, mana, stamina in a potion
 - Content: A spell to destroy corpses
     - and grant you mana, or health, or stamina?
     - corpse as currency